Skip to content

 Daily stand-ups allow teams to improve communication, identify roadblocks, share knowledge, and make decisions regarding the tasks at hand.
 Daily stand-ups also eliminate the need for other time-consuming meetings so developers can stay focused on their work.

-13. What is a sprint retrospective meeting?
+13. What is a sprint planning meeting?

 Intermediate interview questions on Agile